12 December 1917: Pte Harry Vintner

 - 12 December 1917: Pte Harry Vintner

-At the 1911 Census, Harry is given as a 'blacksmith on a washing machine shop'.
+At the 1911 Census, He was a 'blacksmith on a washing machine shop'.
 At the time he was living with his 72 year old widower father in law, his sister-in-law, and his own wife and three children.

 By the time of the war Harry was 'dobby making' at Hield Brothers Limited, spinners and manufacturers of Cross Hills, Keighley.
 A 'dobby maker' was someone who made the mechanism attached to a loom for weaving small patterns.
 He was also married and the father of four: William, Sarah, Herbert and Fred.